EXPLAINER: Why Istanbul blast has political implications

 A fragile peace process and a 2½-year cease-fire with the PKK collapsed in 2015 as the Islamic State group began bombings in Turkish cities.
 Kurdish militants also launched car bombings.

 Street battles between Turkish forces and Kurdish fighters turned southeastern towns into conflict zones where rights groups also documented civilian deaths.
-The International Crisis Group says in its fatality tally that 6,264 people, including Turkish forces and PKK fighters, have been killed in clashes or attacks since 2015.
+The International Crisis Group says that 6,264 people, including Turkish forces and PKK fighters, have been killed in clashes or attacks since 2015.

-The Turkish government is often very quick to blame the PKK for attacks, which has traditionally targeted Turkish military or police.
+The Turkish government is often very quick to blame the PKK for attacks, which have traditionally targeted Turkish military or police.

 A 2016 car bombing, near a football stadium and close to the avenue where Sunday’s bomb exploded, killed 38 police officers and eight civilians.
 The government blamed the PKK.

 Turkey says the PKK was behind the attack over the weekend.
-But the group denied involvement in a statement, saying that it doesn’t target civilians.
+But the group denied any involvement, saying in a statement that it doesn’t target civilians.
 Its Syrian affiliate also said it had no links to the suspect or the attack.

 The government has clamped down on pro-Kurdish politics in Turkey, jailing Kurdish lawmakers, including the former leaders of the second-largest opposition party in parliament.
 Thousands of activists and journalists also have been arrested.
 The judiciary has used Turkey’s broad anti-terror laws, including terror propaganda clauses, to accuse them of links to the PKK.